 Get Packing and Moving Supplies

+Determine how many boxes, bubble wrap, paper, and other supplies you will use to protect your precious belongings during the move, and make a shopping list.
 Gather crates of different sizes, as many as you can, as you wouldn’t want to run out on them in the middle of boxing up your items.

 Get Free Packaging Supplies

+If your budget is tight, you will want to save up wherever you can.
+Looking for free supplies is one of the solutions.
 Ask your friends if they have some boxes, tape, or bubble wrap they can give you.
 Scout your neighborhood for a supermarket or a liquor shop.
 Those places usually have boxes you can use.

 Pack Boxes and Write down What’s In Them

-Try enumerating your crates and writing down on paper what is in the box under the given number.
+A part of the relocation organization is knowing what goes in every container.
+Create a list of items in each box, so that you know where to look when you start unpacking.
+Try adding numbers to your crates and writing down what is in the box under the given number.
 You can even tape a copy of the inventory list on the container so that it clearly states what’s in it.

-Give Your Boxes a Makeover
+Give Your Boxes a Long-Distance Moving Makeover

+If you want to distinguish quickly in which room to put which box, try color-coding them.
+Choose different colors that will represent each room.
 You can use markers and tape.
 Just try to pick colors that are easy to differentiate for your coding system.
 Try to avoid different shades of red or yellow.

 Don’t Forget to Disconnect the Utilities